Rhett House Inn: History

 The Inn sits on a masonry basement with a porch on the south and west sides and faces the Beaufort River.
 Greek Doric columns support the upper and lower porches.
 After the Civil War, the Thomas Rhett House was a hospital for injured soldiers.
 Changes to the house were made in the late 1800s.
 From the 1900s until the mid-1930s, the Thomas Rhett house was a private home.
 At the end of the 1930s, the Tucker family bought the house, and it was known as The Tucker Inn.
 Jane Ridings, the eldest daughter of the Tuckers, bought the Inn from her parents and changed the name to Cherokee Inn.
 In the 1950s, she sold the inn to Best Western, which sold it to Alcoa South Carolina, a subsidiary of Alcoa, to be used as corporate offices during the development of the Dataw Island Resort.

-In 1986, Steve and Marianne Harrison bought the inn.
-They added three guest rooms, which gave the inn a total of ten rooms.
-For the next five years, they improved all the quest rooms and common areas, and added bathrooms upstairs, telephones, and televisions to all the rooms.
-The Harrisons bought, across Newcastle Street, the former Freedmen's Store, in 1996 and refurbished it with 7 additional guest rooms, which gave the inn 17-rooms.